Vardisgeor/Legal-Text-Classification-and-Topic-Analysis/README.md

 * Topic clusters and meaningful labels generated for Supreme Court decisions
 * Visual and analytical reports documenting data characteristics, model performance, and cluster analysis

----

-Feel free to ask if you want me to help write example code snippets, document specific modules, or prepare reports!